open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 default, it listens to no meters.
 Every meter which is used to create instruments must be explicitly added to the meter provider.

-`AddSource` method on `MeterProviderBuilder` can be used to add a `Meter` to the provider.
-The name of the `Meter` (case-insensitive) must be the argument to this method. `AddSource` can be called multiple times to add more than one meter.
+`AddMeter` method on `MeterProviderBuilder` can be used to add a `Meter` to the provider.
+The name of the `Meter` (case-insensitive) must be provided as an argument to this method. `AddMeter` can be called multiple times to add more than one meters.
 It also supports wild-card subscription model.

 It is **not** possible to add meters *once* the provider is built by the `Build()` method on the `MeterProviderBuilder`.